Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Discussion

 We revisited the Wald-Zoupas criterion for integrability of surface charges \cite{Wald:1999wa}.
-In our geometric framework, we established that Frobenius theorem (or dual-Frobenius theorem) provides a covariant and SPS slicing-independent integrability condition.
-This refined condition is robust and physically precise, as it is solely sensitive to the genuine origin of non-integrability: the radiation of bulk propagating degrees of freedom that couple to boundary modes through the flux-balance equations, like Bondi or Damour equations \cite{Bondi:1962px, Sachs:1962wk, PhD:Damour}.
-This geometric clarity allowed us to draw an unambiguous line between what we have termed \emph{fake flux} and \emph{genuine flux}.
-We have shown that fake flux arises as a gauge artifact, mathematically represented by the connection on the SPS, which can be altered or eliminated by a suitable choice of slicing; precisely in the same sense that in a standard differential geometry one can always find a frame in which (Christoefel connections) vanish.
-In contrast, genuine flux is tied directly to the torsion of the SPS, a geometric invariant representing physical radiation that cannot be removed by a coordinate transformation.
+In our geometric framework, we established that the Frobenius theorem (or dual-Frobenius theorem) provides a covariant and SPS slicing-independent integrability condition.
+This refined condition is robust and physically precise, as it is solely sensitive to the genuine origin of non-integrability: the radiation of bulk propagating degrees of freedom that couple to boundary modes through the flux-balance equations, like Bondi or Damour equations \cite{Bondi:1962px, Sachs:1962wk, PhD:Damour}. {This geometric perspective allows us to distinguish clearly between what we term \emph{fake flux} and \emph{genuine flux}.} We have shown that fake flux arises as a gauge artifact, mathematically represented by the connection on the SPS, which can be altered or eliminated by a suitable choice of slicing; {in the same sense that one can always find a local frame in standard differential geometry where the Christoffel symbols vanish.} In contrast, genuine flux is tied directly to the torsion of the SPS, a geometric invariant representing physical radiation that cannot be removed by a coordinate transformation.
 Furthermore, this comprehensive geometric framework facilitated a novel formulation of the Boundary Liouville Theorem, enabling us to carefully delineate the different physical regimes that emerge in the presence or absence of bulk propagating modes.
-The power and utility of this approach were then demonstrated through detailed analysis of various explicit examples, showing how our methods can be used to systematically remove fake flux and isolate the true physical dynamics at the boundary.
+The power and utility of this approach were then demonstrated through a detailed analysis of various explicit examples, showing how our methods can be used to systematically remove fake flux and isolate the true physical dynamics at the boundary.

+There are several promising directions for further consideration that naturally emerge from the geometric framework established in this work: \begin{itemize} \item {\textbf{Memory Effects, Holonomies, and Algebras.} One of the main objectives of this study is to develop a rigorous definition of geometric quantities--connection, torsion, and curvature--intrinsic to the boundary sector of the SPS.
+This formalism provides a natural language to revisit memory effects, which are traditionally categorized into soft and hard parts.
+A crucial open question is to rigorously distinguish slicing-dependent and slicing-independent parts of these memory effects.
+We propose the following geometric identification: within our framework, the soft memory effect manifests as the holonomy associated with the boundary connection on the SPS, which is slicing-dependent, whereas the hard memory corresponds to the SPS torsion, which is slicing-independent. {This perspective warrants further rigorous investigation, especially in comparison with alternative approaches that relate field-space connections directly to soft charges \cite{Riello:2019tad}.}